Looking for restaurants near the American Museum of Natural History? We get it — our tours need fuel.

 Levain Bakery — Ok, so this is a bakery, not a traditional meal per se… but it’s literally rated the #1 NYC restaurant on TripAdvisor.
 The cookies are INSANE.
 Levain also has over 5,000 Yelp reviews, most of them agreeing this is the best cookie in existence.
 We agree.

-Calle Ocho — This Cuban restaurant has amazing paella, ceviche, and offers unlimited sangria (!) with brunch.
+Calle Ocho — This Cuban restaurant near the museum of natural history has amazing paella, ceviche, and offers unlimited sangria (!) with brunch.
 You’ll want to make a reservation — Calle Ocho is super popular.
 But it’s worth it.

 Patsy’s Pizzeria — Patsy’s is basically an NYC landmark at this point.
 Some of the best pizza in town, super fresh ingredients, and very family friendly if you’ve got the kids in tow.
 Highly recommended if you want to experience real New York pizza.

-Irving Farm Coffee Roasters — The best roast near AMNH, and the baristas are super friendly.
-In a rare NYC twist, this place is huge and has tons of seating if you want to camp out or have some time to kill.
+Irving Farm Coffee Roasters — The best coffee near the museum of natural history, and the baristas are super friendly.
+In a rare NYC twist, this place is huge and has tons of seating if you want to camp out near the museum or have some time to kill.